nus-cs2103-AY2122S1/tp/docs/team/mrmrinal.md

       * Added the user story for the feature `edit` and added explanation for the sequence diagram.
 (PR [#175](https://github.com/AY2122S1-CS2103T-W16-1/tp/pull/175))
       * Restructure the developer guide, and add introduction to the developer guide.
 (PR [#314](https://github.com/AY2122S1-CS2103T-W16-1/tp/pull/314))
       * Added the user story for the feature `edit` and added explanation for the sequence diagram.
 (PR [#175](https://github.com/AY2122S1-CS2103T-W16-1/tp/pull/175))
-      * Added the overview of DonnaFina nad the problem it aimed to solve  (PR [#329](https://github.com/AY2122S1-CS2103T-W16-1/tp/pull/329))
+      * Added the overview of DonnaFin and the problem it aimed to solve  (PR [#329](https://github.com/AY2122S1-CS2103T-W16-1/tp/pull/329))
-        * Drew PUML OODM diagram to show the problem domain that DonnaFin is able to solve.
+        * Drew a OODM diagram on Plant UML to show the problem domain that DonnaFin is able to solve.
+      * Updated the manual test cases for the developers ot try and test (PR [#367](https://github.com/AY2122S1-CS2103T-W16-1/tp/pull/367))

 * **Community**:
-  * PRs reviewed:
-  * Forum Posts
+* Reviewed and gave useful comments on PRs and performed manual testing on branches to find bugs
+* Contributed to forum discussions (examples: [#320](https://github.com/nus-cs2103-AY2122S1/forum/issues/320), [#266](https://github.com/nus-cs2103-AY2122S1/forum/issues/266), [#259](https://github.com/nus-cs2103-AY2122S1/forum/issues/259)

 * **Tools**: